What's the difference?

 Option 2.
 School-Delivered Program

-This may be called Aligned, Teacher-Led, Distance Education, Cyber Education or Online Education.
+This may be called Aligned, Teacher-Led or Teacher Directed, Distance Education, Cyber School or Online Education.

 - Parents employ a school for the planning, delivery and evaluation of the education of their children.

 - Students may be receiving their education in a school or at home, but responsibility for their education is fully maintained by the school where the student is registered, and the student must complete the outcomes of the Alberta Programs of Study.

 - The school receives a basic grant per student, plus additional grants as per the AB Education Funding Manual.
 The school receives per-completed-credit funding for high school students.
 The school is legally required to not give funding to the parents.
 Historically, some schools have offered funding to students in School-Delivered Programs, but in 2016 AB Education explicitly forbade this practise.

 - The Alberta Home Education Regulation does not apply to students in a school-delivered program; rather they are regulated under the Education Act, along with all students attending schools, and must complete the outcomes of the Alberta Programs of Study.

 - Parents choose a combination of home education and school delivered programs.

 - The school must plan, deliver and evaluate an agreed upon portion of the program.
 At minimum, the school must deliver 20% of the program.

 - Parents are responsible for planning, delivering and evaluating the balance of the education of their children, under the supervision of the school.

 - The school receives proportional amounts of the full funding per student, depending upon the percentage of the program the school is teaching and the percentage taught by the parents.
 For example, if the school delivers 20% of the program, it will receive 20% of the grant for in-school students and 80% of the home education grant.

 - The school is required to provide parents with half of the home school portion of the funding.
 (So, in a 20/80 program in 2020, $680.)